YunlongXing/HomePage/docs/index.md

 ## About Me
 <img src="/HomePage/images/winter.jpeg" class="floatpic" width="200" height="300">
 My name is Yunlong Xing.
 Currently, I am a first-year Ph.D. student in the [Center for Secure Information Systems (CSIS)] at [George Mason University], under the supervision of [Dr. Kun Sun].
-My research interests lie primarily in the fields of and Container Security, Software Security, and System Security.
+My research interests lie primarily in the fields of Container Security, Software Security, and System Security.

 Before that, I received a Master's Degree in Engineering in July 2021 at [Wuhan University], majoring in Cyberspace Security, under the supervision of [Dr. Fei Yan].
 And I obtained a Bachelor's Degree in Engineering in July 2018 from [Wuhan University], focusing on Information Security.
 From November 2018 to August 2020, as a Visiting Student, I joined [Dr. Kun Sun]'s Research Group at [George Mason University] and worked on Container Security.